Coronavirus latest: US Senate fails to reach deal on economic stimulus | DW | 21.03.2020

 The US Senate will need another day to pass a bipartisan deal on a coronavirus economic stimulus bill.
-Panama reported 200 cases of COVID-19.
+Google has launched a US-focused website as an informational resource about the virus.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)